brianchandotcom/com-liferay-apio-architect/README.markdown

 Vulcan Architect is part of the Vulcan project.
 Here is a short description of what the project is about:

 A server-side library to facilitate the creation of Vulcan REST APIs.
-Vulcan Architect is opinionated to reduce the amount of code API developers has to write.
-This is achieved as well by implementing out of the box well known patterns in REST APIs such as the Collection Pattern.
+Vulcan Architect is opinionated to reduce the amount of code API developers have to write.
+This is also achieved by implementing right out of the box well known patterns in REST APIs such as the Collection Pattern.

 The two key techniques that make this possible are: